 Please look at the information above under "PASS Office & TRIO."

-You can contact Scott Coykendall, email@example.com, about more information on the program or join an information session while you’re here for orientation.
+You can contact Scott Coykendall, firstname.lastname@example.org, for more information on the program or to join an information session while you’re here for orientation.

 Our New Student Experience Office is designed to introduce you to all the academic, social, and student services that will support you and help you maximize your potential while you’re a student at Plymouth State.